 This game set is extremely unique; as you travel the wooden board morphs its wooden and ivory inlays to portray major features in the landscape.
 It has a small drawer underneath it to hold up to 20 figurines, made from precious stones and bone, and weighs 10 pounds.
 When you find it has 4 pieces carved from gemstones, 3 pieces made from goblin bone, 2 from human bone, and 1 from ogre bone.
 These pieces allow you control both friend and foe as you move them across the board in the deadly game of war.

 The Bones of my Enemies

 You can create a figurine for any type of enemy that is size Large or smaller as long as you have bones from that creature to carve the piece from.
 To create a piece for the board you must spend a short rest attempting to do so and make a DC 14 Intelligence (Arcana) crafting check to properly form it.
 If you fail this check the material used is damaged and can not be used again.
 Pieces made in the same manner out of gemstone and precious materials, worth at least 50gp, can be bound to any willing creature no matter the type of creature.
 The drawer in the board can only hold up to 20 pieces, but you can create as many as you wish.
-During a short or long rest you can organize and choose which pieces are stored in the drawer to enable you to quickly identify pieces while setting up.
+During a long or short rest you can organize and choose which pieces are stored in the drawer to enable you to quickly identify pieces while setting up.

 Set the Playing Field